 Musical Living Academy

-Our mission is to facilitate the gift of music-making to every individual life that is part of Musical Living Academy.
-The beauty of music is the ability to reflect who we are or long for.
-Some enjoy the structure and challenge that traditional classical study offers.
-Some want to learn a more practical approach as to use music for a worship experience or playing in a band, and some would love to do everything and anything having to do with music.
-One thing I know: we can help!
+Our mission is to facilitate the gift of music-making in every individual life that is part of the Musical Living Academy.
+The beauty of music lies in its ability to reflect who we are and what we long for.
+Some individuals enjoy the structure and challenge offered by traditional classical study, while others prefer a more practical approach, such as using music for worship or playing in a band.
+Still, others may want to do everything and anything related to music.
+One thing is for sure: we can help

-Looking back at where it all started, it seems like I was taken by the hand and led down a path of great fulfillment and passion.
+Looking back on where it all began, it seems like I was taken by the hand and led down a path of great fulfillment and passion.
 I first fell in love with making music as I learned to play the piano.
-I later fell in love with how I was able to teach others to the make music.
-I have currently fallen in love with the opportunity to encourage younger teachers through my experiences and learned lessons.
+Later, I fell in love with teaching others to make music, and now, I have fallen in love with the opportunity to encourage younger teachers through my experiences and lessons learned.

-My musical journey began at age eight.
-I remember listening to songs and their was this one sound that would stand out above all.
-It wasn’t until my father helped me pinpoint what it was that I discovered it was the piano.
-Soon after I ran across an ad in the newspaper for piano lessons and I asked dad if he could sign me up.
-Of course, I had not idea the kind of request this was for a single-incomed family of five.
-Nonetheless, dad took me to sign up for piano lessons and making music quickly became my passion, joy & refuge.
+My musical journey began when I was eight years old.
+I remember listening to songs, and there was always one sound that stood out above the rest.
+It wasn’t until my father helped me identify it that I realized it was the piano.
+Soon after, I saw an ad in the newspaper for piano lessons, and I asked my dad if he could sign me up.
+Of course, I had no idea what a big request this was for our single-income family of five.
+Nonetheless, my dad took me to sign up for piano lessons, and making music quickly became my passion, joy, and refuge.

-One student quickly turned to ten.
-By the end of my first year teaching private piano lessons, my studio had grown to over 30 students.
-I never had the chance to work at the places where my high school peers were getting jobs.
-In fact, my students kept referring me until I reached a maximum of 50 students per week and so my entire work resume is really a career resume of many hours of experience in teaching.
-I became passionate about the art of teaching and I attended trainings and conferences to better this art.
-By the time I graduated high school I knew exactly what degree I would choose: music education.
-I graduated with a bachelor’s degree in music from the University of Texas Pan American in the Spring of 2005 and throughout all these years I maintained a private piano studio of 50 students per month.
+One student quickly became ten, and by the end of my first year of teaching private piano lessons, my studio had grown to over 30 students.
+I never had the chance to work at the places where my high school peers were getting jobs, but my students kept referring me until I reached a maximum of 50 students per week.
+My entire work resume is really a career resume, with many hours of experience in teaching.
+I became passionate about the art of teaching and attended trainings and conferences to improve it.
+By the time I graduated high school, I knew exactly what degree I would choose: music education.
+I graduated with a bachelor’s degree in music from the University of Texas Pan American in the spring of 2005 and maintained a private piano studio of 50 students per month throughout these years.

-After several years of dreaming, planning, and preparing, God provided the opportunity of expanding my vision and establishing Musical Living Academy in August of 2011.
-Musical Living Academy represents my passion, a new challenge, but most of all the potential to teach others the AMAZING possibility we have to improve lives through music instruction.
-My life was changed through music instruction and I believe I have already changed several lives the same way.
-The team of teachers that is being built at MLA are here not because we can teach, but because we believe we have been called to change lives through our gift of teaching.
-We don’t teach because we love music, we teach because we love people and music can change your life for the better.
+After several years of dreaming, planning, and preparing, God provided the opportunity to expand my vision and establish the Musical Living Academy in August 2011.
+The academy represents my passion, a new challenge, but most of all, the potential to teach others the amazing possibility of improving lives through music instruction.
+My life was changed through music instruction, and I believe I have already changed several lives in the same way.
+The team of teachers being built at MLA are here not just because we can teach, but because we believe we have been called to change lives through our gift of teaching.
+We don’t teach because we love music, we teach because we love people, and music can change your life for the better.